jr-cologne/db-class/README.md

 If you want to, you can create your own error handling setup before you instantiate the class.

-Important to know is that every method returns the array `$error` on failure with some basic information about the error that is occured.
+Important to know is that every method returns the array `$error` on failure with some basic information about the error that is occurred.

 The following options exist: